Bridging Neuroscience, Culture and Technology to Advance Trauma Response in Humanitarian Emergencies Worldwide.

 - Lack of reliable scientific treatment studies in cross-cultural, post-emergency settings.

 While major institutions, government and well-established nonprofits are increasingly addressing the very needed challenge of capacity building, stigma reduction, and policy implementation, only a small minority engages in strengthening the evidence base for mental health interventions for trauma and related co-morbid conditions to promote more efficient models in humanitarian crises.
-Such lack makes it significantly difficult for those in the frontline to make informed decisions in regards to treatment choice for impacted communities.
+This paucity of research makes it difficult for clinicians in the frontline to make informed decisions regarding viable treatments for impacted communities.

-To address such important gap, we evolved as SYNC Body-Brain Health, a research-focused organization to bring robust science in the non-profit sector for underrepresented traumatized populations.
-By studying culture and collecting objective neurological data, we aim to examine and develop free evidence-based solutions, and in long-standing partnership with Code Innovation, digitise and scale effective solutions to community leaders and service providers in the frontline of humanitarian emergency response.
+To advance trauma response in global emergencies, we evolved into SYNC Body-Brain Health, a research-driven organization that brings robust science in the non-profit sector to underrepresented traumatized populations.
+By engaging with local populations and collecting objective data, we aim to examine and develop free evidence-based solutions, and through effective partnerships, scale effective solutions to community leaders and service providers in the frontline of humanitarian emergency response.